-Commencement 2022 occurs over Memorial Day Weekend, May 27-29, 2022.
-Commencement Day is Sunday May 29th.
-A full schedule for the weekend along with detailed information for students and their guests can be found below and at the University's Commencement website.
-Share your Commencement Weekend with #Brown2022!
+Commencement 2022 was held over Memorial Day Weekend, May 27-29, 2022.
+Commencement Day was Sunday May 29th.
+A full schedule for the weekend along with highlights can be found below and at the University's Commencement website.
+Follow Commencement Weekend with #Brown2022!

 SPH Commencement Highlights

 Friday, May 27, 2022 | 4:00 - 6:00 p.m.

 Alumni, students, faculty, and staff were invited to kick off Commencement Weekend festivities with the School of Public Health!
 The 2022 SPH student and alumni award recipients were honored during a brief ceremony, followed by a celebratory reception!

 Saturday, May 28

 Public Health Commencement Forums